 Expect to see in the region of 200 species on this Texas birding holiday!

 In April, the weather at Houston and along the Texas Gulf Coast is generally warm, sunny and dry, with average daily temperatures of between 16-28°C (60-82F).
 There is a chance of unsettled weather with showers and overcast conditions as weather fronts move through but these, of course, bring the migrants!

 Good photo opportunities for birds and other wildlife on this trip.

 Seven nights accommodation in Texas at comfortable US-style hotels of good North American standard.
 All rooms have private facilities.

 We begin with two nights in Houston followed by five nights in Winnie, giving easy access to key sites east and west along the Gulf Coast.

 All main meals are included in our tour price, commencing with dinner in Texas on Day 1 and concluding with lunch there on Day 8.

 Food is good, varied and plentiful.
 Breakfasts are usually buffet-style at the hotels.
 Lunches will usually be picnics though we sometimes visit a local restaurant or diner.
 As is the norm in the USA, evening meals will often be taken at a local restaurant since many North American hotels lack their own in-house restaurant facilities.

-We provide drinking water during the day, and our tour price also includes the expected 15-20% gratuity for all meals in North America.
+Our tour price also includes the expected 15-20% gratuities for all meals in North America.